ianrhamilton/fastlane-plugin-saucectl/README.md

 | `sauce_devices`       | Returns a list of Device IDs for all devices in the data center that are currently free for testing.                                                                                                         |
 | `disabled_tests`      | Fetches any disabled ui test cases (for android searches for @Ignore tests, and for ios skipped tests within an xcode test plan).
 Plan is to use this in the future for generating pretty HTML reports       |

-An order of which you may utilize the above actions in your continuous integration platform could be:
-1. Install the saucectl binary via `install_saucectl`
-2. Upload your test artifacts to Sauce Labs storage (for example app apk, and test runner apk)
-3. Create config.yml for given parameters via `sauce_config`
-4. Execute test based on specified config via `sauce_runner`
-5. Delete test artifacts via `delete_from_storage` so that your storage does not fill up (if you're executing tests on every PR, for example)

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.